 - The keywords of a subfolder are owned (collect beneath) your main domain which makes them an excellent choice if you want all the keywords on those pages attached to your main URL.

-The main difference between subdomain and subfolder is that subdomains are on the same level as the main domain while subfolders are under the main site.
-Google uses more than 200 things to determine the indexability of a web page.
+The main difference between subfolders and subdomains and is that subdomains are on the same level as the main domain while subfolders are under the main site.
+Google ranking factors are more than 200 things to determine the indexability of a web page.
 The URL structure is just one of them.

 The subdomain vs subfolder debate is still ongoing.